 As an independent contractor, you are responsible for support of the Individual you work with.
 We are committed to nurturing your relationship with the Individual and their family by providing you with the support and training you need to be a successful caregiver.
-Your main contact at ILHS is the Host Agency Coordinator.
-The Coordinator and/or the Individual's family are responsible for screening, approving and monitoring caregivers, matching and orienting families and caregivers, providing training and support for caregivers, monitoring and evaluating the service, signing contracts and reporting to Community Living British Columbia who funds the program.
+Your main contact at ILHS is the Manager of Contracted Services.
+The Manager and/or the Individual's family are responsible for screening, approving and monitoring caregivers, matching and orienting families and caregivers, providing training and support for caregivers, monitoring and evaluating the service, signing contracts and reporting to Community Living British Columbia who funds the program.